karansapolia/India.data/README.md

 * The project aims can be found in the [Project Open Canvas](https://docs.google.com/presentation/d/1VW1mZcP9nKQVwNfgyFIiw2fk8GWuK8TKlp9soRZB-Qo/edit#slide=id.p)
 * And the [Project Roadmap](https://github.com/karansapolia/India.data/projects/1) lists some preliminary goals for which you can start working.

+This project is currently  follolwing the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 ## Current Data Sources :
 + [data.gov.in](https://data.gov.in)